 Get to know the town and its surroundings with this easy route.
 From Interlaken Ost boat station, wander past the dock and follow the path along the river.
 It usually takes around 45 minutes to reach Bönigen and the shores of Lake Brienz.
 After spending some time enjoying the scenery, it’s up to you whether you walk back or catch the bus.

 A longer route to really stretch your legs, this one is just as gentle.
 From the boat station at Interlaken West, head along the Kanalpromenade – a really scenic path that will take you past the Weissenau ruins, a former moated castle, and through the Weissenau nature reserve.
 When you reach Neuhaus you can stop for lunch or even go for a swim or paddle to cool down.
-Then walk back to Interlaken along the Lombach river.
+Then walk back to Interlaken along the Lombach river, or catch the bus instead.

 Our top deals tailored to you, straight to your inbox Sign up for offers